brummett/Devel-hdb/README.md

 stop on that line.

 A line number with a red circle is an unconditional breakpoint.
 A blue circle is a conditional breakpoint.
-The circle is outlined if that line has an action.
+The circle is dimmed if the breakpoint is inactive, and outlined if that line has an action.

+Click on the thick border between the code and watch expression panes to slide out the breakpoint list.

 ### Watch Expressions